AIgatha/AIgathaContracts/README.md

 }
 ```
 # Crowdsale Specification
 + AIgatha token is ERC-20 compliant.
 + AIgatha token is hardcapped at 2 billion tokens.
 + AIgatha token is non-mintable.
 + Any excess token will be locked by the owner at the end of the crowdsale.
-+ AIgatha tokens will be released at period of the crowdsale but be transferable only after the crowdsale ends.
++ AIgatha tokens will be released during the crowdsale, but the tokes will only be transferable after the crowdsale ends.
 + __Presale__ contributors are required to be whitelisted.
-+ Extending the crowdsale for two months if the threshold is not reached.
++ Crowdsale will be extended for another two months if we fail to reach the threshold.
-+ Token sales threshold is 0.4 billion AIgatha tokens.
++ The threshold of crowdsale: 0.4 billion AIgatha tokens.

 ### Token Distribution
 ![Token Distribution](/images/token_distribution.png)